What Is Caviar?

 Calcium: 51 mg

 Classic caviar service is simple and elegant.
 Keep caviar refrigerated until ready to serve.
 Ideally nestle the entire open tin or jar in a bed of crushed ice, with the lid alongside.
 This is not only attractive, but also informative to your guests.
 Accompany caviar with fresh toast points, with or without butter, blini, or potatoes.
-Perhaps a touch of crème fraiche, but nothing more to mask the intense and bewitching experience of eating caviar
+Perhaps a touch of crème fraiche, but nothing more to mask the intense and unique experience of eating caviar.

 The traditional condiments are hard boiled egg yolks, egg whites, chives, sour cream, capers, and red onions.
 However, caviar connoisseurs insist that any ingredient that alter the taste and distract from the pure flavour of Sturgeon caviar should not be used and that these condiments should be saved for other less expensive grades of caviar only.

 Some caviar can be stored frozen for up to a year, and some others really should never be frozen at all, but should only be kept refrigerated.
 Caviar should be consumed on the same day that the tin is opened.
 Whenever possible the caviar should be kept cold over crushed ice.
-If the caviar cannot be consumed in the first day, flatten the caviar in the tin and cover with a sheet of plastic wrap.
-Gently press the plastic wrap down over the caviar to remove air pockets and store in the refrigerator surrounded by crushed ice.